How to find a licensed electrician featured image

 The electrician will review the job, asking to inspect the electrical panel and the area being worked on.
 For larger jobs, like wiring an unfinished basement or a whole house rewiring, access to blueprints will be helpful, and you will likely be working with a general contractor who would help manage the electrician.
 However, no matter how small or large the job is, I encourage you to become as knowledgeable as possible about the project because the more knowledgeable you are, the better the experience will be.

 Of course, it’s impossible to know everything.
 As homeowners, we need to listen to the professionals.
-If you find an electrical contractor is making suggestions that go beyond what you thought was the scope of the project, it may be to improve the overall safety and efficiency of your home and not just upselling.
+If you find an electrician is making suggestions that go beyond what you thought was the scope of the project, it may be to improve the overall safety and efficiency of your home and not just upselling.

 Finalize the Contract